 All the world's a stage, but for couples who are performers, concert junkies, or just enjoy the phenomenal lighting effects of a good spotlight, you might try finding an actual stage.
 Movie theaters are another appropriate location idea for entertainment fanatics—especially if there's popcorn involved.

 Winery or Brewery

 If you're nervous about your photos, a few drinks probably couldn't hurt!
 Plus, who wouldn't love to lounge around a posh winery or hang out by the copper tanks of a chill brewery for a couple hours?
-And if we told you barrels—and those nifty-looking machines responsible for creating your favorite libations—didn't double as eye-drawing, refreshing background fillers, we'd be full of it.
-(Wink.)
+Plus barrels and those nifty-looking machines responsible for creating your favorite libations can double as eye-catching, refreshing background fillers.